justinmichaud/remote-support/README.md

 # Left to implement

-- Fix bug causing vnc to work but ssh to fail

 - Establish encrypted connection with public server, authenticate aliases, get/send info for udp hole punching

+- Fix bug causing vnc to work but ssh to fail - I suspect it has something to do with the buffering

 - Improve performance
 - Make simple gui to allow the connection details to be entered